crycode-de/ioBroker.discord/docs/en/README.md

 #### Using text2command

-To use text2command, a text2command instance must be selected in the adapter configuration.
+To use text2command, a text2command instance must be selected in the adapter instance configuration.

 For each `.message` state the custom option _Enable text2command for this state_ can be activated.
 When activated, each received message will be send to the selected text2command instance.

-The response from text2command is send as a reply, send as a normal message or not send, depending on the adapter configuration.
+The response from text2command is send as a reply, send as a normal message or not send, depending on the adapter instance configuration.

 ### Sending messages